Ph.D., University of North Carolina - Chapel Hill 1996

 Bioluminescence in the Deep-sea Benthos II awarded by Nova Southeastern University (Principal Investigator).
 2015

-Dynamic Camouflage in Benthic and Pelagic Cephalopods: awarded by Office of Naval Research (Principal Investigator).
+Dynamic Camouflage in Benthic and Pelagic Cephalopods: An interdisciplinary approach to crypsis based on color, reflection, and bioluminescence awarded by Office of Naval Research (Principal Investigator).
 2009 to 2015

-Collaborative Research: Midwater animal models: Optical measurement of metabolic transitions awarded by National Science Foundation (Principal Investigator).
+Collaborative Research: Midwater animal models: Optical measurement of metabolic transitions in transparent pelagic biota awarded by National Science Foundation (Principal Investigator).
 2009 to 2013

 Operation Deep-Scope 2007: Characterization of cliff ecosystems using new technologies awarded by National Oceanic and Atmospheric Administration (Principal Investigator).
 2007 to 2009

 Collaborative Research: Transparency: Ultrastructural and biochemical specialization in muscular and ocular tissues awarded by National Science Foundation (Principal Investigator).
 2005 to 2009